NallyNik/fm-huddle-landing-page-with-alternating-feature-blocks/README.md

 ### What I learned
 - Use `box-sizing: border-box;` to help with box sizes.
 - Use `filter: contrast(0) brightness(2);` to change the logo color to white!
+- Add icons properly to change the color like text!
+I'm amazed by this!

 ## Author